-The Proposed Action involves the construction of the HQ Annex building within Fort Belvoir's North Area (FBNA), in the vicinity of the National Geospatial-Intelligence Agency (NGA) complex (see Figure 2-1).
-The proposed HQ Annex building would be approximately 116,080 SF and would include a multi-story administrative building with offices, cubicles/workstations, publications rooms, conference rooms, break rooms, server rooms, a multi-purpose auditorium, a café/cafeteria, a gym/fitness center, a utility plant, visitor control center, visitor parking, a secured employee parking structure, and a perimeter security fence; all to support stationing of approximately 650 personnel.
+The Proposed Action involves the construction of the DIA HQ Annex building within Fort Belvoir's North Area (FBNA), in the vicinity of the National Geospatial-Intelligence Agency (NGA) complex (see Figure 2-1).
+The proposed HQ Annex building would be approximately 116,080 SF and would include a multi-story administrative building with offices, cubicles/workstations, publications rooms, conference rooms, break rooms, server rooms, a multipurpose auditorium, a café/cafeteria, and a gym/fitness center.
+In addition, a utility plant, stormwater management pond, visitor control center, visitor parking, a secured employee parking structure, and a perimeter security fence would support the annex building to provide for stationing of approximately 650 personnel.
 The Area Development Plan (ADP) for FBNA currently being drafted by Fort Belvoir envisions the area immediately east of the NGA Headquarters as an Intelligence Community Campus.
 The HQ Annex will be the first programmed and funded construction under this ADP.
-The proposed perimeter fence alignment is intended to accommodate potential long-term build-out of the FBNA without resulting in the need to realign the fence as additional structures are built.
+The proposed perimeter fence alignment, as shown on Figure 2-1, encompasses a larger area than the annex and its supporting structures and is intended to accommodate potential long-term build-out of the FBNA without resulting in the need to realign the fence as additional structures are built.
+However, no other development elsewhere within the study area is proposed under this action.
+Any future development within this area would undergo separate NEPA analysis.